 “The Good Postman” is the best kind of microcosm documentary, one that boasts an expansive worldview.
 It speaks a great deal to topics faced across the world; the parallels with America’s own debates about people considered “the other” are especially prominent.

-We do not know the workers in “Machines” by name, but there are many faces and pieces of equipment to remember in this riveting day-in-the-factory documentary from Iranian filmmaker Rahul Jian.
+We do not know the workers in “Machines” by name, but there are many faces and pieces of equipment to remember in this riveting day-in-the-factory documentary from Indian filmmaker Rahul Jian.
 Often these men of various ages are shown doing something repetitive on machinery that looks extremely dangerous and doesn't favor the clumsy (a dehumanizing trait itself).
 The camera makes us look closely, and the sound design clues us into the constantly clicking, squeaking, and churning of these monstrous machines, which require an inane task from one or two people, for hours on end.

 This is a movie that immerses the viewer while trying to adapt the tediousness of what it is presenting.
 You watch a man pull a fabric off a giant spinning wheel as it goes around and around, for a long time.
 Or a shot of different fabrics landing onto a cart below, lifelessly.
 One of the longest takes in “Machines” is that of a young man (a pre-teen, if that) cranking a machine so fabric goes from one part to another.
 He starts to nod off, and does, even though his gaze indicates that he knows he’s being filmed.